Personal protective equipment (PPE) and COVID-19

 On 9 July 2020 the RCN was asked to provide broad feedback on an early iteration of the IPC guidance COVID-19: Guidance for the remobilisation of services within health and care settings Infection prevention and control recommendations.
 The RCN provided broad feedback at this time, in anticipation of confirmed further consultation on content detail.
 The guidance was issued without further RCN involvement despite an offer to support this work.

 This UK IPC guidance document was revised and updated on 1 June 2021.
-The RCN was not consulted or asked to review any changes prior to its publication.
+The RCN was not consulted or asked to review any changes prior to its publication: COVID-19: Guidance for maintaining services within health and care settings: Infection prevention and control recommendations - revision.

 What happens next?